Cuda-Chen/cuda-chen.github.io/_posts/streamlit-docker-heroku-part-1.md

 with DevOps workflow.
 3. Use a PaaS deployment to show off you can deploy your project.

-For this part, I will show how to run your streamlit app with OpenCV utility.
+For this part, I will show how to create an app with streamlit.

+## Why Choosing Streamlit?
+The reason I choose streamlit rather than flask and django is for its fast prototyping and ease to setup and deploy.
+Most of all, you don't need to learn some knowledge such as routing and MVC structure so that you are able to build an app.

 ## Project Setup
 In this series, I use my [fish-yolo-grabcut](https://github.com/Cuda-Chen/fish-yolo-grabcut) as a basis of streamlit app.

-## Create a Streamlit App